 Who We Are

 Lilu’s Garden combines business, science, academics and common sense to the industrial hemp industry, focused specifically on the production of CBD and other minor non psychoactive cannabinoid isolates and oils for use in a wide array of market segments including; Nutraceuticals, Food and Beverage, Pet Care, Specialty Products and Cosmetics.
 With offices in four states, nationwide farming and a 175,000 Sq.
 Ft. hemp derivatives production facility in the USA, we can proudly make the claim that Lilu’s Garden is the largest and most advanced vertical hemp operation in the world.

 What We Do

 In order to meet industry and customer demands, Lilu’s Garden has created a vertical business that takes production from seed to derivative sale at a staggering scale.
 Able to process more than 300,000 lbs. of hemp biomass a day, Lilu’s operates a multi-faceted operation that is led by some of the industry’s brightest minds.
 Research & Development has been the driving force and allowing the company to expand and scale into all facets of the industry, including genetics, nationally scaled agricultural operations, hyper-efficient proprietary aqueous based processing and wholesale B2B distribution.

 Lilu’s Garden anticipates to produce and sell approximately 450,000 kilograms of CBD and other minor cannabinoid from current hemp stock will be sold in 2019.
 The company is therefore increasing its production 10 fold by managing the farming of an unprecedented 75,000 acres of hemp production for the 2019 harvest, which will produce approximately 50,000,000 million lbs.+ of hemp and over 1,000,000 kilograms of Isolated CBD and other non-psychoactive cannabinoids to be sold in 2020.

-Our mission, is to effectively scale the production of hemp and its derivatives in the cleanest and most efficient ways possible while making it available to the largest group of people for the purpose of health and healing.
+Our mission is to effectively scale the processing of industrial hemp and its derivatives in the purest and most efficient ways to make those derivatives available to the producers that provide this extraordinary gift of natural health and healing to consumers worldwide.